Shinmera/tooter/README.md

 If everything goes well this should return a fully authorised client instance.

     (tooter:account *client*)

+If you are connecting to an instance that is running a version of the software that does not supports API version 2, is recommended that you switch client class to `tooter:client-legacy`

+    (setf *client* (change-class *client* 'tooter:client-legacy))

 From here on out you can make use of the full API Mastodon API.
 See the definition index below.